 Language and Culture 1: Ibero-American Cinema This course will focus on the study of language and culture in Spanish-speaking countries through Spanish-language film.
 Students will explore the ways that language and culture are portrayed in Spanish-speaking cinematic works and the cultural impact of cinematic representation, with emphasis on vocabulary, idiomatic expressions, and cultural comparisons and connections between the represented cultures and their own.
 Prerequisite: Open to upperclassmen upon completion of the three-year language requirement or written approval from the Department of Modern Languages.
 This course is taught in English.
-Offered fall semester.
+Fall semester.
 (Major course) Language and Culture 2: Francophone Cinema This course will focus on the study of language and culture in French-speaking countries through French-language film.
 Students will explore the ways that language and culture are portrayed in French-speaking cinematic works and the cultural impact of cinematic representation, with emphasis on vocabulary, idiomatic expressions, and cultural comparisons and connections between the represented cultures and their own.
 Prerequisite: Open to upperclassmen upon completion of the three-year language requirement or written approval from the Department of Modern Languages.
 This course is taught in English.
-Offered spring semester.
-(Major course) See the below for a schematic diagram of the Modern Language course sequence.
+Spring semester.
+(Major course) Course sequence on next page -